The ‘forest head’ is a giant timber head located north of England

 Where is it?
 Folkestone, on the south-east coast of England, one hour from London by train.

 6) The city of Bristol has developed a vibrant street art scene – it is after all the place where world-renowned street artist Banksy hails from.
-The only tour supported by the Bristol street art community, Where The Wall offer the award-winning Bristol Street Art Tour.
-Lasting two hours, this informative guided walk tells the story of Bristol’s incredible creative culture and art scene from the 1980’s to the present day.
-Introduced in 2016, a new walking tour focuses on Banksy as well as Bristol’s historic harbour area.
+The only tour supported by the Bristol street art community, Where The Wall offer the award-winning Bristol Street Art Tour Lasting two hours, this informative guided walk tells the story of Bristol’s incredible creative culture and art scene from the 1980’s to the present day.

 Where is it?
 Bristol is in south-west England, one hour 45 minutes west of London by train.